Innovation & Entrepreneurship in Europe

 - A description of the process you used in developing your startup

-- Key insights from your customer interactions that helped validate and tune your idea
+- Key insights from your customer interactions that helped validate and develop your idea

-- A summary and reflection about which steps/methods of the entire process worked well for you (and your team) and which should be improved next time... and how.
-Discuss processes or methods (potentially even some not covered in this course that you have studied elsewhere).
+- A reflection about which steps/methods in the process worked well for you (and your team) and which could be improved next time... and how.

 - Appendix: A log of conducted interviews (for your team).
-Starting the week after Core Course Week a quota of interviews — face to face or online — must be conducted every week.
+Starting the week after Core Course Week a quota of interviews — in-person or online — must be conducted every week.
 Also, include the tests you do with your MVPs.

-The paper must be 'visual' and structured to be easy to overview and engaging to read: Include illustrations, diagrams, photos etc. and use headlines and sub-headlines to structure and prioritize the content.
+The paper must be 'visual', easy to overview, and engaging to read: Include illustrations, diagrams, photos, etc., and use headlines and sub-headlines to structure the content.